voshawn/shawnvo/README.md

 ### Known Bugs
 These are things I am currently working on.
 If you notice any of these things, let me know.
-- I'm quite prone to analysis paralysis.
-- I sometimes shut down ideas if I think it's not possible, rather than finding ways to make it possible.
+- During stressful / meeting heavy days, I might be pretty curt.
+Don't read into brief replies too much.
+  Chances are, I'm just trying to quickly solve the problem.
+- I can come off as annoyed when things that seem clear to me isn't clear for others.
+- Sometimes when I really want to understand something, I go into "digging mode" and will ask a rapid series of questions.
+  Don't worry, you're not under attack and it's okay to tell me if you don't know or unsure.
+This happens often when there is a bug in the system or if I'm trying to understand a concept or product feature.
 - I can get a bit irritable when I'm tired or hungry.

-- If you see me not living up to anything included please let me know.
+If you see me not living up to anything included please let me know.
 It’s possible that I’ve changed my mind (👍).
 More likely I’m dropping the ball (👎).
 Either way I’d like to know.